briankrznarich/jmdictdb/tests/README.txt

 or
   cd python/tests; python3 -m unittest discover -s tests

-a test runner program, runtests.py, was written that provides more control of the tests run and the results format than the unittest module does (or did, when runtests.py was written.)
+A test runner program, runtests.py, was written that provides more control of the tests run and the results format than the unittest module does (or did, when runtests.py was written.)